pnwairfire/bluesky/README.md

 ...TODO: fill in insructions...

-### Build Bluesky Docker Images from Docfile
+### Build Bluesky Docker Images from Dockerfile

-Cd into the bluesky repo's docker/ subdirectory and build the image:

-    cd /path/to/bluesky/repo/docker/base/
+    cd /path/to/bluesky/repo/
-    docker build -t bluesky-base .
+    docker build -t bluesky-base docker/base/
-    cd /path/to/bluesky/repo/docker/full/
-    docker build -t bluesky .
+    docker build -t bluesky docker/complete/

-### Run in Docker
+### Run Complete Container

 If you run the image without a command, i.e.:

     docker run bluesky

 it will output the bluesky help image.
-To bluesky with input, use something like the following:
+To run bluesky with input, use something like the following:

     docker run bluesky echo '{